webgpu/webgpufundamentals/webgpu/lessons/webgpu-uniforms.md

   });
 ```

-First we declared a struct with 3 members
+First, we declared a struct with 3 members.

 ```wsgl
       struct OurStruct {